European Solidarity Corps: Conditions

 For volunteering abroad projects, the European Commission provides grants to organisations who then can publish calls for volunteers.
 Young people need to have a supporting organisation (also called sending organisation) in the home country of the volunteer.
 The supporting organisation prepares the volunteer for their experience abroad and manages the administration of the program together with the hosting organisation that receives the volunteer.

 Individual volunteering projects usually last between 2 and 12 months, although projects for people with fewer opportunities or disabilities can also be as short as two weeks.
-Team volunteering projects, similar to workcamps, can last between 2 weeks and 2 months and involve between 10 and 40 volunteers from at least two different countries.
+Team volunteering projects, similar to workcamps, can last between 2 weeks and 2 months and involve between 10 and 40 volunteers from at least two countries.
 Volunteers work full-time in their projects, between 30 and 38 hours a week.

 The grant covers insurance, linguistic support, travel to and from the project, accommodation and food as well as a small allowance for personal expenses.
 For volunteers with special needs (e.g. volunteers with disabilities), more costs might be covered.